SAIT is dedicated to your success. Tutoring Services offers a wide variety of supports and resources to help you reach your academic goals.

 Request a volunteer tutor

 Get the one-on-one tutoring help you need — for free!
 As part of the SAIT Co-Curricular Record (CCR), volunteer peer tutors may be available for your subject area.
-All volunteer peer tutors have been checked to make sure they meet specific academic and professional requirements.
+All volunteer peer tutors have been screened to ensure they meet specific academic and professional requirements.

 Tutors are subject to availability and we cannot guarantee there will be tutors available for every subject area.